Virgin to challenge Eurostar’s monopoly with Channel Tunnel services

 Earlier this year, Virgin Trains confirmed it had reached an agreement with manufacturer Alstom to purchase 12 Avelia Stream trains.

-It announced on Thursday that they will be funded by infrastructure investor Equitix.
+It announced on Thursday they will be funded by infrastructure investor Equitix.

 Virgin Group will lead the funding of the operating company, alongside Equitix and private equity firm Azzurra Capital.